-Migrating or moving websites to a new server or agency is a common and sometimes necessary change for your business.
-Upgrading your website, domain name, hosting service, and other main features of your website can be a smart business move, but it’s important to know about the possible complications before proceeding.
+Migrating or moving your website to a new server or agency is a common and sometimes necessary change.
+While upgrading the design, domain, hosting, and other main features of your website can be a smart move, it’s important to know about the possible complications before proceeding.

 Sometimes big website changes can severely impact your search engine rankings for the worse.
-Make sure you are making a wise business move with this website migration checklist.
+Avoid common mistakes and setbacks with this website migration checklist.

 Should you really be moving your website?